Doctor Who: Books

-Doctor Who books have been published from the mid-sixties through to the present day.
-From 1965 to 1991 the books published were primarily novelised adaptations of broadcast episodes; beginning in 1991 an extensive line of original fiction was launched, the Virgin New Adventures and Virgin Missing Adventures.
-Since the relaunch of the programme in 2005, a new range of novels has been published by BBC Books.
-Numerous non-fiction books about the series, including guidebooks and critical studies, have also been published, and a dedicated Doctor Who Magazine with newsstand circulation has been published regularly since 1979.
-This is published by Panini, as is the Doctor Who Adventures magazine for younger fans.
+Doctor Who books have been published since 1964.
+Until 1991 the books published were primarily novelised adaptations of broadcast episodes; beginning in 1991 an extensive line of original fiction was launched, the Virgin New Adventures and Virgin Missing Adventures.
+Since the relaunch of the programme in 2005, a new range of novels has been published by BBC Books, followed by further novelisations from 2018 after the original run by Target Books ended in 1994.
+Numerous non-fiction books about the series, including guidebooks and critical studies, have also been published, and a dedicated Doctor Who Magazine (DWM) with newsstand circulation has been published regularly since 1979: DWM is recognised by Guinness World Records as the longest running TV tie-in magazine, celebrating 40 years of continuous publication on 11 October 2019.
+Panini has published the magazine since the 1990s.
+In 2006, Doctor Who Adventures, a magazine for younger fans, was launched by BBC Magazines.